In this Guide

 For more information on the updated report, please see our Application Composition Report help documentation.

 Prior to the current Component Details Page, IQ Server had a similar policy-centric feature called the Component Information Panel, or CIP.
 Early versions of the CIP showed vulnerabilities and licenses, but contained no information about policy.
 In newer versions of the CIP and the current Component Details Page, each version of every component in the report runs against the policy for a given application.
 This results in a version graph that displays a component’s selected version information based on your organizational policy.

 In the new Component Dertails Page, the Overview Tab is a great place to start planning remediation activity.
 The Highest Policy Threat field in the table at the bottom of the page displays the highest threat level policy that has been violated, as well as the total number of violations.

 Next, you should take a close look at the graph above the table.
 On the heatmap, locate the row for Policy Threat.
 This graph displays the highest policy threat levels for each version across all policy types, with the current version identified as This Version.
 A breakdown of the highest policy threats for each policy type can be displayed by clicking on the Details link.

 Focusing on the release graph is the simplest remediation path because it lets you easily find and upgrade to a component version better aligned with your organization’s policy.
 If updating isn’t an option, your next step is to focus on the Policy Violations tab and ask for a waiver.

-Visit IQ Server 101: Organizational Policies for an interactive course about policies in IQ Server.
+Visit Organization Policies in Lifecycle for an interactive course about this topic.

 Talk to Us